template (master branch) and source for hardware projects (other branches)

 version switch to version 1 2024-03-17 08:12:11 +01:00

-The USB micro-B and C cable tester identifies capabilities supported by USB cables and deduces it's purpose.
+The USB micro-B and C cable tester identifies capabilities supported by USB cables and deduces their purpose.
 It helps figuring out if a USB cable is for charging or to transfer data, and at which speed.
 It supports type A to micro-B, A to C, and C to C USB cables.

 usage